grlefl/GPP-Project/README.md

 ---

 ### Crawl 2 Tasks - Do publishers that have adopted GPP handle the Opt Out signal correctly?
+(API OPT-OUT)

+  1. gather csv of publishers who use GPP API (dependent on dataset aquired from Crawl 1)

+---

+### Crawl 3 Tasks - Do publishers that have adopted GPP handle the Opt Out signal correctly?
+(GPC OPT-OUT)

 1. gather csv of publishers who use GPP API (dependent on dataset aquired from Crawl 1)

 ---